siesta-project/aiida_siesta_plugin/aiida_siesta/docs/utils/protocols_system.rst

   "polarized", "non-collinear" and "spin-orbit".
   If no spin option is defined, the calculation will not be spin polarized.

-An example of the use is in `aiida_siesta/examples/workflows/example_protocol.py` (The example calls the inputs generator of the **SiestaBaseWorkChain**, not the one of the **SiestaCalculation**, but the concept and syntax are the same).
+An example of the use is in `aiida_siesta/examples/plugins/siesta/example_protocol.py`

 The method ``get_filled_builder`` is definitely the most important tool offered by the ``inputs_generator``, however through the ``inputs_generator`` other methods can be accessed to explore